Creating a Summer Oasis: Instagram Worthy Backyard Landscaping Ideas for Your Waterloo Region Home

 Butterfly Gardens

-Butterfly gardens not only add a splash of color and vitality to your backyard but also provide a habitat for butterflies, which are excellent pollinators.
+Butterfly gardens not only add a splash of colour and vitality to your backyard but also provide a habitat for butterflies, which are excellent pollinators.
 These gardens contain plants and flowers that cater to the life cycle of butterflies, offering places for them to lay eggs, for caterpillars to feed, and for butterflies to sip nectar.

 While planning a butterfly garden, focus on selecting a mix of nectar-producing plants for adult butterflies and host plants for caterpillars.
 It's also beneficial to have a variety of plants that bloom at different times to attract butterflies throughout the season.